|Sustainability isn't about using only what we need, it is recognizing that what we have surpasses what we want. |

 UC System-Wide and Community

-information, visit the website here.
+schools.
+To learn more, visit the website here.

 |Thanks for reading the UCSC Greening the Campus Newsletter!